csdojo-defaang/active-repos-for-contributing/README.md

 ---

 ## Would You Bot
-> Would You is a discord bot build to help smaller and bigger servers gain more activity.
-Its fully open source and support 2 languages so far!
+> Would You is a Discord Bot built to help servers of any size gain more activity.
+Its code is fully open source and translated into German and English.
+The bot is asking users would you rather questions to get conversations started more easily.

 Built on: Discord.js